Mert-Okyay/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---

-Mert Okyay is an aspiring theorist/experimentalist mix working on problems in a variery of disciplines, the most important being how annoying graduate school applications are.
-His research interests include procrastinating by building this website, statistical mechanics and how to make money as a physicist (it's hard).
-He is currently applying to graduate school and would really love to attend your university.
+I am an aspiring theorist/experimentalist mix with broad experiences and interests, with a recent focus on intersection of quantum computing and condensed matter physics.
+My research interests include procrastinating by building this website, statistical mechanics and figuring out how to make money as a physicist (it's hard).
+I am currently applying to graduate school and would really love to attend your university.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.